renoir-data/renoir-data.github.io/content/book/install/install.md

 tags: ["docs", "book"]
 weight: 100
 showAuthor: false
+showTableOfContents: true
+showBreadcrumbs: true
 ---

-The first requirement for building a Renoir project is the Rust toolchain.
+The first requirement for building a Renoir project is the **Rust** toolchain.

 ## Installing Rust